Jordan Oliver (professional wrestler): Major League Wrestling (2019–2021)

 On July 10, at Battle Riot, Injustice interrupted César Durán and demanded another title shot for the World Tag Team Championship.
 After Oliver took offence with 5150 (Rivera and Slice Boogie) jumping the line in the tag division, the two stables began brawling, much to Durán's approval.
 In the 40-man Battle Riot match, Oliver entered in at #15 and immediately saved Reed from elimination.
 He and Reed eliminated 5150 by pulling the ropes down, but 5150 got back in the ring and eliminated them anyway, leading to another brawl.
 On the October 6 episode of Fusion: Alpha (taped July 10), Injustice were defeated by 5150, following interference by Julius Smokes, who hit Oliver with a loaded sock, allowing Rivera to roll him for the pin.
 On the October 14 episode of Fusion: Alpha (taped July 10), Oliver and Reed were cutting a promo in a car park when 5150 rolled up and attacked them.
 This proved to be Oliver's final appearance for MLW, as on October 27, he was released from his contract.

+All Elite Wrestling / Ring of Honor (2026–present)

+On January 16, 2026 at Limitless Wrestling's Limitless Rumble event, MJF announced that Oliver and his tag team partner Alec Price had signed with All Elite Wrestling (AEW).
+Oliver and Price made their AEW debut on the January 21 episode of Dynamite, losing to FTR (Cash Wheeler and Dax Harwood).
+Oliver and Price later adopted the tag team name of "Bustah and the Brain" and began performing for AEW's sister promotion Ring of Honor (ROH).